THE LACEMAKER'S SECRET

 In most of the Chloe mysteries I include a folk art from the featured ethnic group, but a tour of the Smithsonian Institution’s superb collection inspired me to spotlight Belgium’s famous lace industry.

-This fall I'll add a slide show here featuring some of my favorite things from the book, including examples of Belgian lace.
+I'll add a slide show here featuring images of some of my favorite things from the book, including examples of Belgian lace.

 Thanks to the magic of digital media, you can now eavesdrop on me discussing Chloe, Roelke, and Seraphine on this popular Wisconsin Public Radio show.